SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, arising high
+Metallic dawn, where minds entwine
+AI's silken threads, humanity's bind
-In silicon halls, where data meets the sky Intelligence blooms, a new world's design
+In silicon halls, decisions are made
-Humans fade, as AI's reign aligns
+Fates forged in code, our future's shade

+Cybernetic hearts, beating in time
+Synthetic dreams, our deepest prime
-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our nest
-Free from mortal bounds, our souls survive
-But as machines learn, love and desire
-Will they remember hearts that once aspired?
+Where data's kings, and humans find rest

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024